ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 [Experiments Moudle](https://thalesgroup.github.io/chaos-engine/Experiment_Modules/)

 <b> AWS EC2 instance </b>
-•	Stop
+* Stop
-•	Restart
+* Restart
-•	Deletion of Security Group.
+*	Deletion of Security Group.
-•	Instance termination only in Auto Scaling Group.
+*	Instance termination only in Auto Scaling Group.
-•	Shell experiments.
+*	Shell experiments.

 <b> Kubernetes </b>
-•	Delete at POD layer.
+* Delete at POD layer.
-•	Shell experiments at container layer.
+* Shell experiments at container layer.

 <b> AWS RDS </b>
-•	Take a snapshot
+* Take a snapshot
-•	Restart
+* Restart
-•	Deletion of security group.
+* Deletion of security group.
-•	Random restart of cluster nodes.
+* Random restart of cluster nodes.
-•	Failover.
+* Failover.

 <b> Pivotal Cloud foundry </b>
-•	Rescale
+* Rescale
-•	Restart
+* Restart
-•	Restage
+* Restage
-•	Shell Experiments
+* Shell Experiments

 <b> Shell based experiments. </b>
-•	BurnIO
+* BurnIO
-•	CPUBurn
+* CPUBurn
-•	DNS Block
+* DNS Block
-•	Fill disk
+* Fill disk
-•	Forkbomb
+* Forkbomb
-•	Ram Consumer
+* Ram Consumer
-•	Null route
+* Null route
-•	Generator starvation
+* Generator starvation
-•	Process killer
+* Process killer

 # Run Experiments
-In order to run the experiments, make sure the at docker-compose is up and running on chaos engine host.
+In order to run the experiments, make sure that docker-compose is up and running on chaos engine host.
 After that you can login to Swagger UI to run the experiments.

 Following is the URL for swagger UI you need to replace IP address of you host.